-When buying a new flashlight or headlamp, it is easy to get confused about the different terms that are used.
+Lumens, lux, watt?
+It is easy to get confused about the different terms that are used, when buying a new flashlight or headlamp.
 Below you will be able to read more about 3 of the terms, Lumens, Lux and Watt.

 Things to remember:

 - Many manufactors promise a much higher amount of lumen than the product delivers.

 - Look for Lumens not the amount of Watts

 - Lumens measure total amount of light output

 - Lumens does not equal perceived light quality

 Lumens, runtimes, lightcurves

 If you want to find the headlamp or flashlight perfect for your needs, it is important to investigate how the light behaves over the entire runtime.
 This is why we publish the lightcurves for all our products.
 In the video below you can see how our V3pro rechargeable performs against a prominent competitor headlamp.
 The competitor headlamp is marketed with double the amount of lumens.